Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 We have people from all over the world here and we have so many common things that we are building together.
 What fascinates people to come and do more? *- precis of Yoram - 14:47*

+### Mihaela Ulieru - Which values ?

+I would just say just one more thing, a tweak.
+Because which values?
+Everybody has values.
+I am sure industry CEOs have their own values.
+Even the predators have their values, how much prey?
+How many eyeballs?
+So, which value? *- precis of Mihaela - 16:29*

+### Yoram - Common values

+If take religious values, Muslim, Jewish or Christian values, you will get the same values.
+But everyone thinks that they have the best values.
+But it is the same in essence.
+We are trying, at least here, to build values that are above us, that are connected to climate change.
+Connected to a more equal world that is above our identity. *- precis of Yoram - 16:50*